The Idler Wheel...

 The Idler Wheel...
 (Note: Full title The Idler Wheel Is Wiser Than the Driver of the Screw and Whipping Cords Will Serve You More Than Ropes Will Ever Do) is the fourth studio album by American singer-songwriter Fiona Apple.
-Like her second album When the Pawn..., its title derives from a poem written by Apple herself.
+Like her second album, When the Pawn..., its title derives from a poem written by Apple.
 It was released on June 19, 2012 by Epic Records.

 The album received a nomination at the 2013 Grammy Awards for Best Alternative Album.
 The album received widespread acclaim from critics, and was frequently included in year and decade-end lists by several publications; in 2020, Rolling Stone placed the album at number 213 on its list of the 500 Greatest Albums of All Time.
 It was her highest debut in the US, reaching number 3 on the Billboard 200 with 72,000 copies sold in its first week.